actonbp/deep/README.md

 # Bryan's Brain (deep_app)

-An iOS app integrating an AI chat assistant (powered by OpenAI's `gpt-4o-mini`) with a functional to-do list and Google Calendar integration.
+An iOS app integrating an AI chat assistant (powered by OpenAI's `gpt-4o`, `gpt-4o-mini`, and `o3` models) with a functional to-do list and Google Calendar integration.
 The core motivation is to provide a **fluid, conversational interface for task management and planning**, specifically designed to reduce friction for users with ADHD.

 ## Core Concept: Conversational & Agentic Productivity